-A: A job loss, whether due to the economic fallout of COVID-19 or for a different reason, is never easy.
+A: A job loss is never easy.
 Choosing to view this time as an opportunity instead of a crisis is commendable and will likely have positive long-term effects on your career path.

 Let’s take a look at some practical steps you can take as you embark on a new direction in your life.